(under construction!)

 where to find: it's on steam.

-the game that inpired my whole asthetic, as well as my all-time favorite game. it's a bullet-hell roguelike, and pretty much the game that inspired people to make so many roguelikes. the most recent dlc is going through a bit of a rough patch, and from what i understand still doesn't have mod support unlike the other ones. if you're interested in playing, i recommend getting the other 3 dlcs for the best experience, since the devs patch the dlcs instead of the base game (for some reason).
+the game that inspired my whole asthetic, as well as my all-time favorite game. it's a bullet-hell roguelike, and pretty much the game that inspired people to make so many roguelikes. the most recent dlc is going through a bit of a rough patch, and from what i understand still doesn't have mod support unlike the other ones. if you're interested in playing, i recommend getting the other 3 dlcs for the best experience, since the devs patch the dlcs instead of the base game (for some reason).

 where to find: it's an anime, make of that what you will.